nicslabdev/BehaviorallyGroundedAgent-BasedBenignTrafficGenerationwithLLMVariability/appendix.md

 # Appendix A. Run Manifest Field Checklist

-To support procedural reproducibility and post-hoc auditing, the frame- work can optionally record a per-run manifest capturing environment prove- nance, capture provenance, and run metadata.
+To support procedural reproducibility and post-hoc auditing, the framework can optionally record a per-run manifest capturing environment provenance, capture provenance, and run metadata.
 The manifest is intended to make experimental conditions auditable without implying byte-level trace determinism.

 | Component | Exact version / identifier |
 |----------|-----------------------------|